Infilling

 In more detail

 The infill() method is the entry point for infilling your timeseries data in Time-Stream.
-It delegates to well established methods from the SciPy data science library, combined with the time-integrity of your TimeFrame.
+There are various infill methods available; from using alternative data from another source, to delegating to well established methods from the SciPy data science library.
+All methods are combined with the time-integrity of your TimeFrame.

 Infill methods

-Choose how missing values are estimated by passing a method name as a string.
+The infill_method parameter lets you choose how missing values are estimated by passing a method name as a string.
 Each method has its strengths, depending on your data.
+The currently available methods are:

 Polynomial interpolation